sumair-ce/sumair-ce/README.md

 ---

 ## About Me
 I'm a Computer Engineering student at [NUST](https://nust.edu.pk/), currently exploring tech.
 My focus is on bridging hardware and software through different projects, and I'm currently interested in embedded systems, processors, and software applications.
+I am also CISCO verified CCNA (Cisco Certified Network Associate).

 ---